 About

-I am a Moroccan Canadian writer and magazine publishing professional.
-I have worked as special reports editor at Strategy, a senior editor for Toronto Life, an events manager for The Walrus (where I focused on developing programming for The Walrus Talks series that featured underrepresented voices), a business development and brand communications lead at Corporate Knights, and as an associate editor at Broadview.
-Currently, I am a contributing writer for The Walrus and a freelance journalist.
+I am a Moroccan Canadian journalist, writer, and magazine publishing professional.
+I have worked as a special reports editor at Strategy, a senior editor for Toronto Life, an events manager for The Walrus (where I focused on developing programming for The Walrus Talks series that featured underrepresented voices), a business development and brand communications lead at Corporate Knights, and as an associate editor at Broadview.
+Currently, I am a contributing writer for The Walrus.

 I have a Concordia University bachelor’s in literature and creative writing, a graduate diploma in book, magazine and electronic publishing from Centennial College, and a University of King’s College MFA in creative nonfiction, journalism.
 I write about social justice, immigrant narratives, and intersectional feminism.
-My writing has appeared in print and online publications including the Literary Review of Canada, Maisonneuve, Corporate Knights, The Walrus, Quill & Quire, Chatelaine, Broadview, Vogue Arabia, and Strategy.
+My writing has appeared in a variety of print and online publications including The Walrus, Literary Review of Canada, Maisonneuve, Quill & Quire, Chatelaine, Broadview, and Vogue Arabia.
 I was named one of the five RBC Taylor Prize Emerging Writers in 2020.
+In the fall of 2024, I was the Asper Fellow in Media at Western University’s Faculty of Information and Media Studies.

 With the grant assistance of the Canada Council for the Arts and the Ontario Arts Council, I wrote a nonfiction book titled Halal Sex: The Intimate Lives of Muslim Womxn in North America.
 The manuscript was a finalist for the second annual PRHC Best Nonfiction Book Proposal Prize.
 Halal Sex was released on March 21, 2023 by Penguin Random House, Viking Canada, and was shortlisted for the QWF Concordia University First Book Prize.
 You can order Halal Sex here!